 If you use the module for purchases, enter the units of this product you want to have by defect.
 Every time you fall under the limit indicated by default, you will see the option to create a purchase order with the remaining units.
 For example, let’s say that you have a real stock of 49 units and have entered 50 units by default.
 At that moment, the Refill option of the same screen will show number 1, which are the units needed to reach the figure entered by default.

 Note: Revo reviews all products that are under inventory alert on a daily basis and sends an email indicating all products with low stock.
 For this, it is essential to have your email entered in the profile of the Revo account.
-You can check it through this link: User profile
+You can check it through this link: User profile.
+And activate the Notifications.

-Once this is done, each time that a Water is sold from the Revo app, a unit of its inventory will be automatically deducted.
+Once this is done, each time that a Coke is sold from the REVO app, a unit of its inventory will be automatically deducted.

 2. COST CALCULATION

 For that, it is recommended to go to Groups and create a hidden group (disabled) with all the ingredients that will be part of the cost calculation.
-Hide the group so that it is not visible in the Revo App, but the ingredients exist to manage the cost calculation.
-These types of products used only for inventory management are called: Managemnt Only Products
+Hide the group so that it is not visible in the REVO app, but the ingredients exist to manage the cost calculation.
+These types of products used only for inventory management are called: management only products.

 Enable the inventory management for each one of them, as seen before, specifying the proper units and entering the corresponding stock.